-I come to, and this is my fifth point, that analysis is not an end in itself, and that its usefulness lies in the predictions that can be derived from it and the use that can be made of them.
-Having written extensively on this subject,55 I will restrict myself here to two observations.
+subject,6 I will restrict myself here to two observations.
 On the one hand, all prediction focuses on the possible ex ante answers to a specific question, answers on which a probability assessment is made, logically from the preceding analysis.
 A distinctive feature of analysis is to reduce uncertainty.
-On the other hand, as astute as a think-tanker's judgement may be, the complexity of the situations they study making it impossible to completely eliminate uncertainty, when can we therefore say that they were right or on the contrary that they were wrong?
+On the other hand, as astute as a think tanker's judgment may be, the complexity of the situations they study makes it impossible to completely eliminate uncertainty; when can we, therefore, say that they were right or, on the contrary, that they were wrong?
 For the first point, if I say ex ante that such an answer has the highest probability and if it appears ex post that this is correct, we are justified in saying I was right.
 But if the ex post answer is the one, I had ex ante assigned the lowest probability to, am I really wrong?
 Yes, if you prove to me with data that would have been at my fingertips (as part of the available resources!) and better thought-out analyses, I could or should have assigned ex ante a higher probability to the answer in question.
 If it turns out that a competitor is regularly better than me in this respect, their reputation will increase and mine will suffer from it.

-Any a posteriori critical analysis of a think-tanker's work must focus on identifying the questions they asked, the data they had access to and the generally implicit models they used to process them (hence the importance of logic or even epistemology).
+Any a posteriori critical analysis of a think tanker's work must focus on identifying the questions they asked, the data they had access to and the generally implicit models they used to process them (hence the importance of logic or even epistemology).
 One important aspect in the interaction of think tanks, which consider themselves as peers, is that while remaining competitors, each one can refine its analysis and opinions on contact with others.
 However, having said all that, we must also recognize that some events are completely unpredictable, when the actual answer to an issue could not even be identified in advance as possible.
 For example, the advent of atomic weapons before the discovery of relativity.
 Furthermore, people cannot make a list every morning at the foot of their bed of all the conceivable horrors that may affect their day.